grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## Leftover ideas, add for "director's cut"?
+* [ ] Don't forget (later in the book particularly): Hemi wears small-framed spectacles
+* [ ] Don't forget (later in the book particularly): Shakes chewing on coca leaves
+* [ ] Shakes affectionately calls the Gnat 'the bug'
 * [ ] Add a symbol or logo to the side of the Prospect, something that could be visually rendered in the real world
 	* I don't think this will make it into the first book or short story
 * [ ] hydraulics? wouldn't SOMETHING run on hydraulics?
 Wouldn't whatever it is break or spring a leak?